dbanerjee622/MediMate/README.md

 - Powered by jsPDF

 ### 🌙 Accessibility First
-- High-contrast Light Mode and Dark Mode
+- Light Mode and Dark Mode
-- Mobile-friendly responsive design
+- High-contrast, readable interface
-- Large, readable interface for users of all ages
+- Responsive design for all screen sizes

 ### 📱 Progressive Web App (PWA)
 - Install directly to a phone's home screen
-- App-like experience without requiring an app store
+- App-like experience without an app store
 - Fast and lightweight performance

 ### 🔒 Privacy Focused
 - No accounts required
-- No external database
+- No cloud storage
-- All information remains on the user's device using LocalStorage
+- All user data remains on the device using LocalStorage

 ---